On Finding a Subset of Healthy Individuals from a Large Population: Sufficient Number of Observations

-then there exists a positive constant, $\epsilon$, such that $P_e \le \exp(-M\epsilon)$, i.e., $P_e$ approaches zero exponentially with the number of observations. \end{theorem} We make the following observations: \begin{enumerate}[(a)] \item Figure~\ref{figure:suff_bnd_compare}(a) compares the above bound on the number of observations with the bounds in (\ref{eq:suff_cond0}) and in Theorem III.I\cite{Atia_BooleanCS}, for the $K=1$ case. \item Consider the case $L=N-1$, i.e., we want to find all the inactive variables.
+\end{theorem} We make the following observations: \begin{enumerate}[(a)] \item Figure~\ref{figure:suff_bnd_compare} compares the above bound on the number of observations with the bounds for the decoding scheme presented in Section~\ref{DecSch1}\footnote{We refer the reader to the remark at the end of the proof for Theorem~\ref{Suff_K1Thm} (Section~\ref{sec_proof_suffkgt1}) for a bound on the sufficient number of observations, resulting from Corollary~\ref{corr1_indir}, corresponding to $K=1$ case.} and in Theorem III.I\cite{Atia_BooleanCS}, for the $K=1$ case. \item Consider the case $L=N-1$, i.e., we want to find all the inactive variables.
 This task is equivalent to finding the active variable.
 The above decoding scheme for finding $N-1$ inactive variables is equivalent \footnote{The decoding schemes are equivalent in the sense that an error in finding $K$ active variables implies an error in finding $N-K$ inactive variables, and vice-versa.} to the maximum likelihood criterion based decoding scheme used in Theorem III.I in \cite{Atia_BooleanCS} for finding $1$ active variable.
-This is also reflected in the above result, as the number of observations sufficient for finding $N-1$ inactive variables matches exactly with the number of observations sufficient for finding $1$ active variable (see Figure~\ref{figure:suff_bnd_compare}(a)). \end{enumerate} We now consider the $K \ge 1$ case and establish that there exist decoding schemes that achieve similar gains as in the $K=1$ case.
+This is also reflected in the above result, as the number of observations sufficient for finding $N-1$ inactive variables matches exactly with the number of observations sufficient for finding $1$ active variable (see Figure~\ref{figure:suff_bnd_compare}). \end{enumerate}

-\subsubsection{$K \ge 1$ Case}
+\subsubsection{$K > 1$ Case}